Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.60 team ERA ranks second among all league pitching staffs.
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.65).

-- Rays pitchers combine to allow 81 home runs (one per game), the ninth-fewest in the league.
+- Rays pitchers combine to allow 85 total home runs at a clip of one per game (to rank 11th in baseball).

-- Bradley makes the start for the Rays, his 11th of the season.
-He is 5-3 with a 3.86 ERA and 71 strikeouts in 49 2/3 innings pitched.
+- The Rays will send Eflin (9-3) to make his 15th start of the season as he goes for his 10th win.
+He is 9-3 with a 3.35 ERA and 84 strikeouts through 83 1/3 innings pitched.

-- The right-hander's most recent time out came on Wednesday against the Baltimore Orioles, when he went six innings, surrendering one earned run while giving up three hits.
+- The righty's most recent time out came on Friday against the Kansas City Royals, when he threw six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.